-The former Ulster and Ireland centre, who was already committed to a contract until 2014, lost his first-team coach Andy Farrell to England in the summer.
+The former Ulster and Ireland centre, who was already committed to a contract until 2014,

 But his side have remained competitive in the Premiership, where they currently sit second, and can secure a place in the Heineken Cup knockout stages for a second successive season with victory at Racing Metro this weekend.

 He will also help oversee the club's move to a new stadium in Barnet this month, with an LV= Cup tie against Cardiff the first fixture on the Allianz Park synthetic pitch.